frederic-perez/AmE-dictionary/data/idioms.md

 __filled to the brim__ :two: __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ _A city practically filled to the brim with entertainment._ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
 __final cut__ :two: The completed and finalized edited version of a film, as authorized by its director and producer. _We finished shooting last week, but it will likely be another several months before we’re ready with the final cut._
 __find (one‘s) bearings__ To recognize or determine one’s orientation, position, or abilities relative to one’s surroundings or situation. _It took me a little while to find my bearings in the new office, but after a week, I felt as if I’d been working there for years._
-__find (something) out the hard way__ To learn or discover something through personal experience, especially that which is difficult, painful, or unpleasant.
+__find (something) out the hard way__ :two: To learn or discover something through personal experience, especially that which is difficult, painful, or unpleasant.
 Can also be phrased as “find out about something the hard way.”
 __finders keepers(, losers weepers)__
+__fine-tune__
 __finger on the pulse__
 __finger-licking good__ Very tasty.
 __fingers crossed__ An expression of hope that something one desires will come to pass or turn out to be true.
 A truncated version of the phrase “keep your fingers crossed.”